miekg/learninggo/basics.md

 ## Operators and Built-in Functions

 Go supports the normal set of numerical operators.
-See [Precedence](#tab-op-precedence) for lists the current ones and their relative precedence.
+See [Table: Precedence](#tab-op-precedence) for lists the current ones and their relative precedence.
 They all associate from left to right.